Viet27th/toolazy-custom-fields/_README.md

 ## Publish plugin
 - svn /assets to save plugin banner, plugin icon, screenshorts
+- edit trunk/readme.txt file to describe for new version edit version in trunk/toolazy-cf.php file
 - Push all new code to svn /trunk
 - Push all older version to svn /tags/{folder_name_match_with_version}